What is coaching?

 Yikes.

-#1: Life coaching is not therapy.
+#1: Coaching is not therapy.

-The most common misconception is that life coaching is just like therapy.
+The most common misconception is that coaching is just like therapy.
 While therapy has innate value (I’ve been in therapy for years and I encourage my clients to simultaneously partake in it!), coaching serves as a complement to therapy.
 How?

 A therapist's typical function is to help a client fix their problems, overcome issues, and potentially manage mental illness.
 Coaches do not spend much time on problems and issues and do not address mental illness.
 We do not evaluate problems in a traditional way.
 Instead, we look at problems for what they are: opportunities.
 Opportunities to make a new choice, choose a new conviction, or convict an old pattern.
 We thrive on them.
 I get visibly giddy when a client offers me a problem!!
 Eeeeeee!
 Gimme!!!